drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 [bus factor](https://en.wikipedia.org/w/index.php?title=Bus_factor&oldid=1289359475).
 This _fragmentation_ leads to
 duplicated effort, increased maintenance costs and inconsistent practices across institutions, ultimately working **against the goal of long-term sustainability and collaboration**.
-Internally, DGs, including the central IT department, share almost nothing of what it builds and often develop similar tools or components (e.g., multiple check in/out applications, multiple chatbots instances, too many Gitlab instances, ...) in parallel.
-This presents a significant opportunity for further harmonization and resource optimization, which could be better achieved through improved coordination and shared efforts.
+Internally, DGs, including the central IT department, share almost nothing of what they build and often develop similar tools or components (e.g., multiple check in/out applications, multiple chatbot instances, too many Gitlab instances, ...) in parallel.
+This presents a significant opportunity for further harmonisation and resource optimisation, which could be better achieved through improved coordination and shared efforts.

 {{< alert >}}